Battle of Czarny Ostrów

+Background

 In early 1657, following the Treaty of Radnot, southern Poland was invaded by Transylvanian army of George II Rakoczi.
 Since the main Polish forces of the Polish–Lithuanian Commonwealth were engaged in fighting the Swedish Empire, only a division of Stanisław Potocki was sent southwards.
 Meanwhile, Rakoczi's army headed towards Kraków, and its march was marked by widespread looting and destruction.

 In May 1657, during a meeting in Sokal, Polish leaders decided to carry out a revenge attack on the Principality of Transylvania.
 In June of the same year, Swedish forces abandoned Rakoczi, and headed to Denmark, due to the outbreak of the Dano-Swedish War.

 Meanwhile, Hetman Lubomirski with 4,000 soldiers concentrated his forces in Sambor, and, together with thousands of peasants, invaded Transylvania.
 Lubomirski stayed in Transylvania until July, when he returned, and joined forces with the division under Potocki.
 This took place near Stryj.

 On July 11, Stefan Czarniecki defeated the Transylvanian-Cossack-Moldavian-Wallachian army of Rakoczi in the Battle of Magierów.
 On July 16, Czarniecki's division joined the forces of Lubomirski and Potocki, and the hetmans decided to destroy Rakoczi.
 Meanwhile, the Cossacks of Anton Zdanowicz abandoned the Transylvanians, and their situation became desperate.
 Under these circumstances, Rakoczi sent envoys to the Poles, asking for a peace treaty.
 Lubomirski and Potocki were willing to sign a treaty, while Czarniecki and his soldiers wanted to fight, hoping for rich booty.

+Battle

+Rakoczy, in a desperate situation, sent an envoy to the Polish commanders, who asked for peace terms.
+The talks ended with Czarniecki's demand that Rakoczy surrender completely.
+The hetmans were more inclined to an agreement, but Czarniecki and his soldiers were aiming for a decisive battle, counting on the destruction of the enemy and considerable spoils.

+On July 20, near Czarny Ostrów, the Polish advance guard defeated the Transylvanian guard and tore off part of the tabor.
+Rakoczy decided to abandon the tabor and on July 21, he set off for Międzybórz, where he began negotiations.
+Czarniecki opposed them, trying to send his division into battle, which Potocki firmly opposed.
+As a result, on July 23, 1657, a peace agreement was concluded.